guildai/guildai/guild/tests/resource-flags.md

 ## Basic resource defs

 The `file-source` requires a single file.
+It does not define `flag-name` and so is not configurable using flag assignment.

     >>> run("guild run file-source --help-op")
     Usage: guild run [OPTIONS] file-source [FLAG]...
     <BLANKLINE>
     Use 'guild run --help' for a list of options.

-The default resolved file is `foo.txt`.
+The configured resolved file is `foo.txt`.

     >>> run("guild run file-source -y")
     Resolving file:foo.txt